 Marketing, Enrollment, & Student Success

-The Marketing, Enrollment and Student Success Network (MESS) engages members in actively building the competencies, skills, and confidence needed by today’s professionals to successfully attract and retain students in an ever-changing and increasingly competitive adult, professional, continuing, and online education marketplace.
+The Marketing, Enrollment and Student Success Network (MESS) engages members in actively building the competencies, skills, and confidence needed by today’s professionals to successfully attract and retain students in an ever-changing and increasingly competitive adult, online and professional continuing education marketplace.
 The Network focuses both on powerful fundamentals and on new and emerging marketing, enrollment, and services practices that come from both inside and outside higher education.
 As a result, MESS members are recognized and valued for the critical role they play in their institutions’ success.

 The MESS Network fosters a community where professionals at all levels can build their expertise and their leadership skills by learning from industry experts and from each other, and where the success of its members is celebrated and shared broadly.
 Members will also find cutting edge programming in the highly successful annual MEMS Conference.

 The Online Administration Network (OA) serves as a bridge between the administrative functions of online learning (marketing, online student services, program development, etc.) and the design of online learning.
 Participation in the OA Network provides access to authentic institutional online operational models, best practice trends in online management, professional analysis of learning design applications, and the formulation of best practices in the use of technology and learning design in online instruction.

 OA members have access to a community of UPCEA members with similar interests and needs to help you negotiate current issues and opportunities.
 Members can also participate in unique professional development forums such as the Summit for Online Leadership and Administration + Roundtable.

 Program Planning and Implementation